patrickbucher/tpop/notes/chapter02.md

 time-wasting loops.
 What is the complexity of your algorithm as a function of `n`?

-Answer: A very inefficient implementation would be to shuffle the array until it is sorted.
+**Answer**: A very inefficient implementation would be to shuffle the array until it is sorted.
 Both shuffling and comparison can be implemented with `O(n)` complexity.
 In the worst case, it will take all permutations of the array to be built until a sorted version is found.
 (Finding the permutations is a more systematic approach and will terminate eventually; shuffling randomly perhaps does not qualify as an algorithm, because it might never finish.)
 An array of `n` elements has `!n` permutations.
 This is even worse than `O(2^n)`:

 | n | n!  | 2^n |
 |---|----:|----:|